Essential WordPress Plugins

 Without further ado, here are my 10 Essential Plugins Every Website Should Have.

-1: Best Search Engine Optimization Plugin
+1: Best SEO Plugin

 2: Best Contact Form Plugin

-3: Best Anti Spam Plugin
+3: Best Anti-Spam Plugin

 Spam is a natural part of the internet, but you should always take care to protect your site from spam.
 Akismet is free for personal use and keeps comment spam at bay.
 No one wants to spend time cleaning the spam comment from their site and not to mention how bad the wrong kind of spam comment can look to your visitors.
 Akismet puts comments that may be spam in a section for approval.